 "Perpetrator interventions" refers to the many interventions with perpetrators of violence in Australia, including interfaces with the community sector, and interventions within the context of the civil, criminal, child protection and family law systems, in addition to men's behaviour change programs and other related programs.

-The Perpetrator Interventions Research Priorities 2017-19 research stream comprises projects under four strategic research themes:
+The Perpetrator Interventions Research Priorities 2017-19 research stream comprises projects under three strategic research themes:

 - System effectiveness;

 - Models to address diversity of perpetrators; and

 The project summaries linked below provide a brief overview of each project, along with information about who is undertaking the project, and project length and cost.
 These pages will be updated with further information and project reports as the work progresses.